 Flood defences are in many ways a classic example of a public good.

 - Non-rivalry.
-If you enjoy a city defended from rising flood waters, it doesn’t reduce the amount of flood defences for other people.
+If you enjoy a city defended from rising floodwaters, it doesn’t reduce the number of flood defences for other people.
 (It’s not like eating emergency rations, which do reduce the amount available for other people.)

 Failure of the free market

 - Difficulty in provision.
 There is little, if any, incentive for a firm to provide flood defences through charging local residents.
 There is a big free rider problem.
 People on flood plains may have a vested interest in better flood defences, but there is a temptation to avoid paying and hoping someone else will pay.